nrser/babel-plugin-metalog/README.md

-          content, // Array<any>, the stuff that was logged line, // number, line number of the call site parentPath, // Array<string>, class / function ancestry }) {
+          content, // Array<any>, the stuff that was logged line, // number, line number of the call site parentPath, // Array<string>, class / function ancestry binding, // `this` in current scope, undefined at file-level }) {
           console.log(
             `${ level } [${ filename }:${ parentPath.join(':') }:${ line }]`,